 4. Missing Out on Complimentary Kid-Friendly Perks

-Many all-inclusive resorts offer all kinds of programming, activities, and childcare services for kids and teens.
+Many all-inclusive resorts offer programming, activities, and childcare services for kids and teens.
 These can include cooking classes, scavenger hunts, video gaming areas, and karaoke and dance parties.
 Do your research to find the most appealing options for your kiddos, and make sure there’s something available for whatever age they will be during your trip.

 Keri Baugh and her family strategize when staying at all-inclusive resorts.
 “We like to find out what is going on and plan our days accordingly,” she says.
 “We get the schedule and map out our week of things we want to do … so we can plan around anything that our kids don’t want to miss.”